datoviz/datoviz/docs/tutorials/install.md

         ./manage.sh demo scatter
         ```

-    11. Once the C library is compiled, you need to compile the Cython module:
+    11. Once the C library is compiled, you need to compile the Cython module.
+        This needs to be compiled against your Python environment for datoviz, so you need to activate it.

         ```bash
         pip install -r requirements-build.txt